TStutsman/slap/README.md

    - Users can write a new message.
    - Users can view the messages in each channel they occupy.
    - Users can update or delete messages they have written.
+3. **Reactions**
+   - Users can choose emojis to react to a message.
+   - Users can view the reactions to all the messages in each channel they are in.
+   - Users can increment existing emoji, and remove their reactions.
+3. **Workspaces**
+   - Users can create new workspaces.
+   - Users can view the channels in workspaces they are in.
+   - Users can update or delete workspaces they have created.

 ## Authentication
 Mock Make provides a user-friendly authentication system allowing users to sign up for new accounts, log in, log out, and use a guest/demo login option for exploring the site without creating an account.
 Access to certain features such as orders, wish lists, and creating reviews is restricted to logged-in users.